Rydddeal/HNGAPI/README.md

 Method: GET
 URL: http://localhost:3000/
 Response Format
-The API responds with a JSON object containing the following information:
+The API responds with a JSON object containing the following info in json format

-json

 {
   "email": "bayq80@example.com",